eminisrafil/Java-Algorithms-and-Data-Structures/README.md

   them using standard drawing.The order of growth of the running time of your program should be N4 in the worst case and it should use space proportional to N.

-  Fast: Implement a scorting algorithm that accomplishes the same thing as Brute, but the order of growth of the running time of your program should be N2 log N in the worst case and it should use space proportional to N.
+  Fast: Implement a sorting algorithm that accomplishes the same thing as Brute, but the order of growth of the running time of your program should be N2 log N in the worst case and it should use space proportional to N.